niederschelden/yggdrasil-for-the-rest-of-us/README.md

 ## Troubleshooting

-- Make sure `/dev/net/tun` exists on your host (required for TUN support).
 - Ensure `docker-compose` and Docker are installed and functional.
 - Firewall issues?
 Try running with elevated privileges or check that UDP and TCP traffic can reach your peers.